 All nurses, including NPs, are licensed by the state in which they practice or by a multi-state license.
 State boards of nursing establish the criteria for becoming licensed.
 These criteria include graduating from an accredited program and passing a certification examination, as well as maintaining licensing through continuing education.

 Where are NPs able to practice independently?

-NPs can practice independently in full practice authority states, meaning that they can operate their own practices for the population for which they are licensed.
-In other states, while they may perform all of their job functions with a high level of independence, they must work in collaboration with or under the supervision of a physician.
+Currently, NPs can practice independently in 26 states and in Washington, D.C.
+In other states, while NPs may perform many of their job functions with a high level of independence, they must work in collaboration with or under the supervision of a physician.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to earn your online nursing degree?

 Whether you’re looking to get your pre-licensure degree or taking the next step in your career, the education you need could be more affordable than you think.
 Find the right nursing program for you.

 Resources and articles written by professionals and other nurses like you.